 Although data protection and data privacy compliance, as well as cyber threats, rank high on the rising risk level and “a growing digital footprint comes with additional risks” there are of course more risks.
 Moreover, as per usual there is a flip side to risk and that digital footprint.

-Evolving technologies, also on the front of data, big data analytics, and more shape the market evolutions with regards to forensic data analytics as solutions to measure, mitigate and, in general, manage risk.
+Evolving technologies, also on the front of data, big data analytics, and more shape the market evolutions with regards to forensic data analytics as solutions to measure, mitigate and, in general, manage risk as the attack surface increases.

 While the landscape of risks has changed, the Global Forensic Data Analytics Survey 2018 obviously points to these forensic data analytics evolutions as well.
 Moreover, as a provider of forensic data analytics solutions, EY points out that adopting forensic data analytics technologies “can achieve significant advantages, benefitting from more effective risk management and increased business transparency across all of their operations”.